ShahriyarR/MySQL-AutoXtraBackup/docs/config_file.rst

 The structure of configuration file
 ===================================

-Default file
+Defaults file
 ------------

-The default config file is located /etc/bck.conf The available options are divided into optional and primary.
+The default config file is located /etc/bck.conf.
+The available options are divided into optional and primary.
 Options are quite self-explanatory.
 I have tried to make them similar to existing options in XtraBackup and MySQL.
-Or you can pass another configuration file using --defaults\_file option.
+You can pass another configuration file using --defaults_file option.

 ::